ECHO Study Finds Exposure to Phenols During Pregnancy Associated with Changes in Non-Nutritive Suck Patterns in Infants

 Where can I learn more?

-Access the full journal article, titled “Birth Outcomes in Relation to Prenatal Exposure to Per- and Polyfluoroalkyl Substances and Stress in the Environmental influences on Child Health Outcomes (ECHO) Program” in Environmental Health Perspectives.
+Access the full journal article, titled “Public water arsenic and birth outcomes in the Environmental influences on Child Health Outcomes Cohort,” in JAMA Network Open.

 The content is the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.